- JWST Cycle 1 Proposal Opportunities

 The tool will guide users by indicating the factor they need to multiply by to obtain more target sets.
 If a value larger than the minimum is specified, the planning tool will simply attempt to create more target sets from the designated Primary and Filler lists.
 The new target sets will have the same dither pattern but will have different pointings than the first target set.

-For example, if a user elects a 3-point primary dither in their plan, either by adding 2 fixed dithers, or 2 flexible dither constraints, the plan will require 3 MSA configurations for each target set it produces.
+For example, if a user elects a 3-point primary dither in their plan by adding 2 fixed dithers, the plan will require 3 MSA configurations for each target set it produces.
 The user may choose to design 3, 6, or 9, 12, etc. MSA configurations.
 Each multiple of 3 MSA configurations will produce 1 target set because it takes 3 MSA configurations to complete all the planned dithers for each target set.
 Primary targets that have been observed in previous MSA configurations associated with another target set derived in the plan will be excluded before attempting to create a new target set.

 Generating a Plan